 We should start at the beginning!
 What is artificial intelligence in healthcare exactly about?
 Take a look at the definition provided by Wikipedia: “is the use of complex algorithms and software to emulate human cognition in the analysis of complicated medical data.
 Specifically, AI is the ability for computer algorithms to approximate conclusions without direct human input”.

 To put it in more “human” language – Artificial Intelligence is everything including applications, systems, algorithms and devices that help human physicians in providing healthcare and is based on computer analysis and big data.
 For instance: robot-assisted surgery units, diagnostics algorithms, drug research algorithms, devices monitoring patient’s body condition and many more.
 It is hard to imagine modern medicine without additional artificial intelligence support, even though the way to its real role in the healthcare industry has “just” started.
-So long story short: what is artificial intelligence in healthcare?
+So long story short: what is artificial intelligence and big data in healthcare?
 It’s a necessity!

 You may also find it interesting – Data Science in Healthcare